When Should You Worry About a Headache?

-In a small percentage of patients, there is, unfortunately, a sinister cause of your head pain, which require investigation.
-We call these Red Flags because they can be vital and essential signs of more sinister underlying conditions such as brain tumours, aneurysm, stroke, meningitis and other systemic illnesses.
-If you experience any of the following symptoms, please seek the urgent advice of your healthcare professional.
+In a small number of patients, your head pain might have a serious cause that needs investigation.
+These are called Red Flags, as they can be important signs of underlying conditions like brain tumors, aneurysms, strokes, meningitis, and other systemic illnesses.
+If you experience any of the following symptoms, seek urgent advice from your healthcare professional.

-- History your worst ever headache or a different headache to your usual.
+- The worst headache you’ve ever had or a different type from your usual.

-- fEver or other systemic symptoms, e.g. weight loss, rash.
+- You have a fever or other systemic symptoms, like weight loss or a rash.

 Less Urgent & Severe Headache Types

-For specific advice, please consult your doctor or headache physiotherapist.
+For specific advice, consult your doctor or a headache physiotherapist.